quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 `@Autowired` can be used on fields with any access modifiers.
 Spring uses Java Reflection API, to inject values for fields annotated with it, so the access modifier is irrelevant.

-Contructor and Setter injection are achieved using the proxy.
+Contructor and Setter injection are achieved via proxying.

 `@Autowired` attribute `required` can only be used with setters, NOT constructor.
 Constructor injection is always **mandatory**.
   - `@Required` is alternative for `required` attribute but deprecated.